alakayy/CCF-Compatibility-Guide/README.md

 I'm not sure if this is the same without LLP's Characters and outfits, but I had an issue where the default character models didn't have Mobile Hands after installing the character extras from CCF-Extras.
-Mobile Hands for default characters work, but you need to install the one from here [Download Mobile Hands from MixMods](https://www.mixmods.com.br/2015/07/personagens-de-cutscene-com-dedos-separados-mobile/) and insert it into your modloader and give it priority.
+Mobile Hands for default characters work, but you need to install the one from here [Mobile Hands from MixMods](https://www.mixmods.com.br/2015/07/personagens-de-cutscene-com-dedos-separados-mobile/) and insert it into your modloader and give it priority.